-Had I started this blog 15 years ago when my children were little people, it would be much different than it is today.
-I have never been a idyllic mother.
+Had I started this blog 20 years ago when my children were little people, it would be much different than it is today.
+I have never been an idyllic mother.
 You know the kind, everything in it’s place and a place for everything.
-My kids are in their 20’s now and I’m in my early 40’s.
-While most of my friends are hip deep in raising families, I find myself an empty nester.
+My kids are in their late 20’s now and I’m pushing ever closer to 50.
+While most of my friends are hip deep in raising a family, I find myself an empty nester.
 That’s both exciting and terrifying.
 My sole purpose for decades was to keep those little monsters alive and now they are off forging their own paths and I get to figure out mine.

 I love food.
 Have I mentioned that I love food?
 Go figure.
-I figure since we have to eat to survive we might as well enjoy it right?
-While I’m almost always on a quest to lose another ten pounds I can’t help but hear that voice in the back of my mind saying, “what if this is my last meal and I’ve wasted it by eating rice cakes?”.
+I figure since we have to eat to survive we might as well enjoy every bite.
+Plus, I am almost always on a quest to drop another five pounds but I can’t help but hear that voice in the back of my mind saying, “what if this is your last meal and you wasted it on rice cakes?”.

 Oh I should mention that I’m kind of a nerd.
-I’m a huge fan of Star Wars, The Walking Dead and oh, I also am also a huge Zelda fan.
+I’m a huge fan of Star Wars, The Walking Dead and I also am also a huge Zelda fan.
 You know… Link.
-If you haven’t had a chance to experience the Symphony of the Goddess, it should be on your bucket list.
-Now.
+If you haven’t had a chance to experience the Symphony of the Goddess, it should be on your bucket list because it’s amazing.

 Before you get the wrong impression, I actually have a real job and I own my own business (Pacific Polish Pottery) which turned 20 this year.
 This blog is mostly for fun and to support the small businesses I love.
 If you have an entrepreneurial spirit and lean toward the creative side of life, you’ll understand me very well.